MicrosoftDocs/powerquery-docs/powerquery-docs/get-data-experience.md

 ---
 title: "Getting data"
-description: "Complete overview of the Power Query Get Data experience and all of its components such as connector parameters, authentication, navigation table, and output."
+description: "Complete overview of the Power Query Get Data experience and all of its components such as connector parameters, authentication, navigation table, and Query destination."
 author: ptyx507
 ms.service: powerquery
 ms.reviewer: v-douklo